Sidney Nolan's Ned Kelly Series

 The Kelly saga was also a way for Nolan to paint the Australian landscape in new ways, with the story giving meaning to the place.
 Above all, he considered that it was ‘a story arising out of the bush and ending in the bush’.

 In 1977, Sunday Reed donated 25 of the 27 paintings in Nolan’s first exhibited Kelly series to the National Gallery of Australia.
 The series was first painted while Nolan was living with Sunday and her husband John Reed at their homestead, Heide, in Heidelberg, Victoria.

 Sidney Nolan's Ned Kelly series is a National Gallery of Australia Exhibition.

-Sidney Nolan’s Ned Kelly series is a National Gallery of Australia Touring Exhibition.
-This exhibition is supported by Metal Manufactures Ltd, the National Gallery’s Touring and Outreach Program Major Partner, along with funding from the Federal Government’s National Collecting Institutions Touring and Outreach Program and Visions of Australia initiative.
+Sidney Nolan’s Ned Kelly series is supported by Metal Manufactures Ltd, the National Gallery’s Touring and Outreach Program Major Partner, along with funding from the Federal Government’s National Collecting Institutions Touring and Outreach Program and Visions of Australia initiative.

 The exhibition's presentation at TMAG is supported by The Old Woolstore Apartment Hotel and Joy Anderson and the Estate of Neil Thomas.

 Image details: Sidney Nolan, Ned Kelly 1946, from the Ned Kelly series 1946 – 1947, National Gallery of Australia, Canberra, gift of Sunday Reed 1977, © The Estate of Sidney Nolan / Copyright Agency 2021